Igalia/phpreport/docs/developer/devel-setup.rst

 ============================================================

-The configuration file with the default values already exists in the repository, so you don't have to touch it unless you changed any data on the first step.
+The configuration file with the default values already exists in the repository, so you don't have to touch it unless you changed any data in the first step.

 Then, you can follow the step three in the `installation instructions <../admin/installation.rst>`__ (either the manual or